Get started with Azure Cosmos DB for NoSQL using Python

 Import Azure.Identity

-The azure-identity package contains core authentication functionality that is shared among all Azure SDK libraries.
+The azure-identity package provides core authentication functionality shared across all Azure SDK libraries.

 Import the azure-identity package into your environment.